Until the Final Hour

-Until the Final Hour (Bis zur letzten Stunde), also published as Until the Final Hour: Hitler's Last Secretary or simply Hitler's Last Secretary is a memoir of the last days of Hitler's government, written by Traudl Junge (née Humps) in 1947, but not published until 2002 (in German) and 2003 (in English).
+Until the Final Hour (Bis zur letzten Stunde), also published as Until the Final Hour: Hitler's Last Secretary or simply Hitler's Last Secretary is a memoir of the last days of Adolf Hitler's government, written by Traudl Junge (née Humps) in 1947, but not published until 2002 (in German) and 2003 (in English).
 The book was part of the basis for the 2002 Austrian documentary Im toten Winkel - Hitlers Sekretärin (titled Blind Spot: Hitler's Secretary in English) and the film Der Untergang (The Downfall) in 2004.

 Synopsis

 This memoir deals with the years (1942–1945) that Traudl Junge spent with Adolf Hitler as his personal secretary.
 When he first hired her she was 22 years old and was sought out because a secretary needed to be replaced.

 During Traudl Junge's time with Hitler, she claims that she was blind to the genocidal activities that were conducted around her because she was so spellbound by Hitler's paternal charisma.

 She also describes in great detail some of the luxuries that she and other secretaries took advantage of while working for Hitler.
 For instance, she was treated to tea-parties and dinner parties with Hitler, Eva Braun, the other secretaries (all women), and the military chiefs.

 Traudl married Hans Hermann Junge, one of Hitler's military "orderlies".
 Although they were in love, they were hesitant to marry so soon because they had not known each other for very long.
 Hitler, however, goaded her into marrying Junge, which occurred in June 1943.

 As the years passed, Hitler's health deteriorated, Germany began losing the war, and Hans Junge was killed in combat at the front in August 1944.

 They traveled a great deal, going from the East Prussia Wolfsschanze (Wolf's Lair), to the Berghof, to Munich, to the Reichskanzlei (Reich Chancellery) and back, all by way of train.
 Once the Red Army began sweeping across eastern Europe after Stalingrad fell, the Wolfsschanze had to be abandoned.

 Hitler had two bunkers built around the Reich Chancellery for protection from the air raids.
 The author was in the Reich Chancellery, the Vorbunker (upper bunker) and the lower Führerbunker with Hitler.
 Therein, they (along with Eva Braun and the others) awaited the eventual, inevitable fall of Berlin to the Soviet Army.